rmoff/rmoff-blog/content/post/writing_for_devs.md

 #### Personality and Voice

-This is all about whether the voice of the author should be allowed to come through in the writing.
-Sometimes this is what makes an article stand out.
-It can also be deeply distracting, so is quite a balance to get right.
+Should the 'voice' of the author be allowed to come through in the writing?

 This is very much a sliding scale.
 I’ve jotted down _some_ of the characteristics you might associate with either extreme of the scale.
 This is not to say that by definition you’d put cuss words into a blog so as to convey your voice—but as an example of something that you might see at that end of the spectrum and definitely not at the other.